Your Notifications are Empty.

 How to Choose the Right Policy While Travelling to Belgium?

 Selecting the correct travel health insurance for Belgium requires careful consideration of the specific Schengen rules and your personal travel needs.
+Below are the things you can keep in mind to choose the right policy:

 2. Check the Sum Insured: While €30,000 is the minimum, choose a higher sum insured for better protection.